-Graduate non-degree students may complete a portfolio of experiential learning or take a challenge examination for a maximum of two of the five nursing bridge courses.
-Students are directed to their advisor for assistance in this process and for specific guidelines for each course.
-Courses eligible for the portfolio or challenge option can be found on the MSN section of the College website.
+Graduate RN to MSN Bridge students may complete a portfolio of experiential learning or take a challenge examination for a maximum of two of the five nursing bridge courses.
+Students are directed to their advisor for assistance in this process and for specific guidelines for each course eligible for the portfolio or challenge option.